laserkelvin/tufte-md2latex/README.md

 * `tufte-latex` and all the associated packages
 * `mhchem`

+On Fedora, TeX packages should be installed with `dnf`, with `texlive-*` depending on what packages are missing.
+In particular, `texlive-collections-fontsrecommended` is probably needed, but not obvious.

 ## Instructions

 1. Write your content in Pandoc Markdown, including any settings that might